This post may contain affiliate links. Please see my disclosure policy for details.

 It’s a single archway with no parapet.
 Meaning, that it doesn’t have the structural support of a regular bridge that is built to carry a lot of weight.
 Hence why there is a new bridge alongside it with a road!

 You can just as easily admire its beauty from the outside looking in.
 I mean, you can’t see the amazing vine leaves and the glorious arch while you’re crossing it anyway.
-It just looks like a path of grass.
+It just looks like a patch of grass.

 Plus, you definitely don’t want to be the last foot that made the ancient Penmachno Roman Bridge Fall!